Korean phonology: Sonorants

 In native Korean words, ㄹ r does not occur word initially, unlike in Chinese loans (Sino-Korean vocabulary).
 In South Korea, it is silent in initial position before /i/ and /j/, pronounced [n] before other vowels, and pronounced [ɾ] only in compound words after a vowel.
-The prohibition on word-initial r is called the "initial law" or dueum beopchik (두음법칙).
-Initial r is officially spelled with ㄹ in North Korea, but is often pronounced the same way as it is in South Korea.
+The prohibition on word-initial r is called the "initial sound law" or dueum beopchik (두음법칙).
+Initial r is spelled with ㄹ in North Korea, but is often pronounced the same way as it is in South Korea.